Waterloo Monument

 The Waterloo Battlefield, Belgium

 The Battle of Waterloo on 18 June 1815 ended Napoleon Bonaparte’s Hundred Days campaign, ended his career, and reshaped the political map of Europe.
 About 47,000 men were killed or wounded in a single day across a few square kilometres of Belgian farmland.
-The battlefield south of Brussels is remarkably well-preserved for a site this close to a major city, and the main monument, the Butte du Lion (Lion’s Mound), has anchored the area’s identity as a heritage site for two centuries.
+The battlefield south of Brussels is remarkably well-preserved for a site this close to a major city – the original farmhouses at Hougoumont, Mont-Saint-Jean, and La Belle Alliance still stand in the field where they were fought over – and the main monument, the Butte du Lion (Lion’s Mound), has anchored the area’s identity as a heritage site for two centuries.

 The Butte du Lion

-The artificial mound was constructed between 1820 and 1826 from soil taken from the battlefield itself, which means the original topography was somewhat altered in the process (a point that has irritated historians ever since).
-The mound rises 41 metres above the field.
-The 226 steps to the top are manageable; the view over the surrounding farmland gives a clear sense of the battlefield’s scale and the relative positions of the opposing armies.
+The artificial mound was constructed between 1820 and 1826 from soil taken from the battlefield itself, which means the original topography was somewhat altered in the process.
+Historians have been irritated by this since it was built.
+The mound rises 41 metres; the 226 steps to the top are manageable.
+The view over the surrounding farmland gives a clear sense of the battlefield’s scale and the relative positions of the opposing armies.

 The Battlefield Itself

-Beyond the main mound complex, the battlefield spreads across several kilometres of working farmland.
-The main positions are marked with explanatory panels.
-Hougoumont Farm, held by Wellington’s forces for most of the day at enormous cost, has been partially restored and is open to visitors.
-The farm’s defence played a significant role in the battle’s outcome, and the chapel within it survived the fire that destroyed most of the other buildings.
-La Belle Alliance, the inn where Napoleon observed the battle’s opening, still stands on the main Brussels-Charleroi road.
+Hougoumont Farm, held by Wellington’s forces for most of the day at enormous cost in casualties, has been partially restored and is open to visitors.
+The farm’s defence – a grinding engagement that occupied tens of thousands of troops and contributed significantly to Napoleon’s failure to break the Allied centre – is one of the decisive micro-battles of the campaign.
+The chapel within the farm complex survived the fire that destroyed most of the other buildings.
+La Belle Alliance, the inn where Napoleon observed the opening of the battle, still stands on the main Brussels-Charleroi road.
+Walking the main battlefield circuit takes 2-3 hours.

 The Wellington Museum